MudasirNaeem1/DataScience-ProdigyInfoTechSummerInternship2024/README.md

 Dataset : https://www.kaggle.com/code/harshalbhamare/us-accident-eda

 This internship allowed me to enhance my skills in data visualization, analysis, and machine learning.
 Each task contributed to my understanding of data-driven problem solving and technical project management.

+Above Each folder contain dataset (.csv file), source code (.ipynb file) and output video (.mp4 file) according to the mentioned task in folder's name.